mike-morr/mike-morr.github.io/src/_posts/Angular-6-Router-How-To-Get-Route-Parameters.md

 I am posting the code here so I can reference it in the future to avoid the pain of trying to figure it out again.

-First we need to import the right operator from RxJs:
+First we need to import the right operators from RxJs:

 ```typescript
 import { ActivatedRoute, ParamMap } from '@angular/router';